grahamlyons/mysite/articles/call-function-on-each-value-in-python-dictionary.md

         except ValueError:
             abort(404)

 Arguably this is less readable and less explicit than the original form but I like the fact that it'll be the same regardless of the number of parameters i.e. values in the dictionary.

-This could actually be described as a **dictionary comprehension**, which is a feature which is built into Python 3, and in fact the exact technique shown above is described in [PEP 274](http://www.python.org/dev/peps/pep-0274/).
+This should actually be described as a **dictionary comprehension**, a feature which is built into Python 3, and in fact the exact technique shown above is described in [PEP 274](http://www.python.org/dev/peps/pep-0274/).
 It's good to know that someone cleverer than me has already had the same idea.